Skip to main content

 Are bifacial solar panels worth the extra cost for off-grid systems?

 For ground-mounted off-grid systems with reflective ground cover, bifacial panels are often worth the 10 to 20 percent price premium because the energy gain can exceed the cost difference over the panel lifespan.
-For roof-mounted systems or installations over dark surfaces like dirt or grass, the return on the bifacial premium is harder to justify.
-Evaluate your specific installation conditions before deciding.
+For roof-mounted systems or installations over dark surfaces, the return on the bifacial premium is harder to justify.